Hans Martin Pippart: Early life

 Hans Martin Pippart was born on 14 May 1888 in Mannheim, Grand Duchy of Baden.

 Pippart had built airplanes and become a pilot before the beginning of World War I. He was a principal in the aeronautical firm of Pippart und Noll, which produced Eindekker airplanes.
 In 1913, he set an aviation endurance record.

 He joined the German air forces at the start of the war.
 His initial assignment was as an instructor.
-Beginning 1 February 1916, he served some time flying artillery coordination missions in two-seaters with Flieger-Abteilung (Artillerie) 220 in Galicia on the Eastrn Front.
+Beginning 1 February 1916, he served some time flying artillery coordination missions in two-seaters with Flieger-Abteilung (Artillerie) 220 in Galicia on the Eastern Front.
 Single seater scouts were also available to him.
 On 11 April, he was awarded the Iron Cross, Second Class.

 On 19 November 1916, he was awarded the Iron Cross, First Class.
 On the 21st, he was raised from the enlisted ranks to become an officer.
 Both Baden and Austria also decorated him.